FerPerales/exercises_for_programmers_elixir/README.md

 # Exercises for programmers - Elixir edition

-All the 57 exercises from the Exercises for Programmers book by Brian P. Hogan.
+All the 57 exercises from the [Exercises for Programmers book](https://pragprog.com/book/bhwb/exercises-for-programmers) by Brian P. Hogan.

-This repo has the Elixir version
+This repo has the Elixir version with the **constrains** mentioned in the book but not any of the **challenges**.

 To use each exercise, you only need to run